Sign in/Register

 One of the Breast Cancer Foundation NZ’s goals is to achieve zero deaths from the disease.
 It’s a big goal, but one the foundation has remained dedicated to.
 When you use your purchasing power to select one of the officially affiliated products your money goes to helping the foundation continue to work towards that goal.

-The number of products that contribute to the campaign annually has grown over the last few years and you can now select products from the supermarket, beauty counters and even home décor and furnishings retailers.
 Some of the products available in New Zealand this October are below.
-Some of these products are also available in Australia benefiting NBCF, but for the full range of pink ribbon products available in Australia, click here.
+Some of these products are also available in Australia benefiting NBCF, but for the extensive full range of pink ribbon products available in Australia, click here.

-Estée Lauder Companies has had a long affiliation with work to find a cure for breast cancer, since Evelyn H. Lauder co-created the Pink Ribbon and started The Breast Cancer Campaign in 1992, donating significant funds to research around prevention, diagnosis and treatment.
-This year, marking 30 years of commitment to the cause, it has a number of fundraising products available.
-The famous Estée Lauder Advanced Night Repair Synchronized Multi-Recovery Complex serum that helps deeply hydrate skin and reduce the signs of aging comes with a pink dropper and ribbon detail and the brand will donate 20% of the purchase price to BCFNZ.
-The lightweight and deeply hydrating Clinique Moisture Surge 100H Auto-replenishing Hydrator comes with a stunning pink cap and the brand will donate $10 of the purchase price to BCFNZ.
+To date The Estée Lauder Companies has raised more than USD $131 million globally for lifesaving research, education, and medical services.
+This year, marking 32 years of commitment to the cause, it has a number of fundraising products available.
+The famous Estée Lauder Advanced Night Repair Synchronized Multi-Recovery Complex serum that helps deeply hydrate skin and reduce the signs of aging comes with floral pink packaging and the brand will donate 20% of the purchase price to BCFNZ.
+The lightweight and deeply hydrating Clinique Dramtically Different Moisturising Lotion+ is usually recognisable in its famous yellow form, but for a limited time comes in hot pink, with a removable key chain.
+The brand will donate $10 of the purchase price to BCFNZ.

 Bred in NZ by Bob Matthews, the breathtaking Floribunda ‘Pink Ribbon’ rose is a stunning way to add the symbol of the fight to cure breast cancer to your garden. $2 from the sale of each plant will be donated to BCFNZ.
 Its available from Matthews Nurseries and selected garden centres nationwide.